archivesspace/tech-docs/customization/theming.md

 It's easiest to use a plugin for small changes to your site's theme.
 With a plugin, we can override default views, controllers, models, etc. without having to do a complete rebuild of the source code.
-Be sure to remove the `#` at the begining of any line that you want to change.
+Be sure to remove the `#` at the beginning of any line that you want to change.
 Any line that starts with a `#` is ignored.

 Let's say we wanted to change the branding logo on the public